-(Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (Expressed in United States Dollars Unless Otherwise Noted)

-j) Financial Instruments (Continued)

-v) Derecognition of financial liabilities
+- j) Financial Instruments (Continued) - v) Derecognition of financial liabilities k) Future accounting standards

 The Company derecognizes a financial liability when the financial liability is discharged, cancelled or expired.
 Generally, the difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognized in the consolidated statement of operations and comprehensive loss.